 As an integral part of a participating petroleum terminal’s safety management system, the scheme aims to identify vehicles and trailers that have been inspected at least every six months by approved technicians and deemed to meet specified safety standards for admittance to fuel loading terminals.

 The scheme does not apply to vehicles registered outside England, Wales, Scotland and Northern Ireland or vehicles loading bitumen, black oil or lubricants.
-The scheme does not currently apply to vehicles loading Liquefied Petroleum Gases (LPG), but see below.

 How the scheme is run